Pagure/pagure/doc/install.rst

 If installed by RPM, you will find an example apache configuration file
 at: ``/etc/httpd/conf.d/pagure.conf``.

-If not installed by RPM, the example files is present in the sources at:
+If not installed by RPM, the example file is present in the sources at:
 ``files/pagure.conf``.

 Adjust it for your needs.